cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started.md

 # Before You Begin

-It is recommended that you try the [Quick Tutorial](quickstart.html) first to familiarize yourself with Cloudify and its concepts.
+First, verify that you have met the [prerequisites for bootstrapping](getting-started-prerequisites.html).

-To complete the following section you'll need to have a cloud environment of your choice and credentials on top of verifying that the [prerequisites for bootstrapping](getting-started-prerequisites.html) are met.
+Also, you need to have an IaaS environment (a cloud) and credentials to complete the following section.

 If you hadn't already installed Cloudify's CLI, now would be the time to do so.
-To install the CLI follow the steps described in the [CLI Installation guide](installation.html).

-The CLI allows you to upload blueprints, create deployments, and execute workflows between many other useful functions.
+To install the CLI, follow the steps described in the [CLI Installation guide](installation.html).
+The CLI allows you to upload blueprints, create deployments, and execute workflows, as well as many other useful functions.
 For more information on the CLI's functions check the [CLI Reference](cfy-reference.html).

+Finally, it is recommended that you try the [Quick Tutorial](quickstart.html) first to familiarize yourself with Cloudify and its concepts.

 # Getting Started with Cloudify

-Cloudify is mainly comprised of three main entities:
+Cloudify comprises three distinct entities:

-* A Command-Line Interface (The client)
+* a command-line interface (the client)
-* A Manager (The brain)
+* a manager (the brain)
-* Agent(s) (The workers)
+* agent(s) (the workers)

-This Getting Started section will walk you through bootstrapping a Cloudify Manager in an IaaS environment using Cloudify's CLI and installing a sample Cloudify blueprint on it.
-Agents will be installed on the provisioned machines.
+This Getting Started section will walk you through bootstrapping a Cloudify Manager in the cloud of your choice using Cloudify's CLI.
+You will then install a sample Cloudify blueprint on it.
+During execution, agents will be installed on the provisioned machines.

-Once everything up and and runnning, you will also be able to teardown the entire thing.
+Once everything up and and runnning, we will show you how to tear down the entire thing.

 You can choose to bootstrap on one of the following IaaS providers: